MaxShkatrut/Crazy9/README.md

 First, the code will present the summary of the run:
 ```[bash]
-Total number of corrected combinations that was found: 16
+Running time: 1.73160 seconds
-Running time: 1.76280 seconds
+Total number of corrected combinations that were found: 16
 Number of corrected combinations after elimation of rotated solutions: 4
 Number of corrected combinations after elimation double carded solutions: 2
 ```